Providers

 Set them while running opencode.

-~/.bash_profile export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.jsonexport GOOGLE_VERTEX_PROJECT=your-project-idexport GOOGLE_VERTEX_REGION=us-central1 -
+~/.bash_profile export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.jsonexport GOOGLE_CLOUD_PROJECT=your-project-idexport VERTEX_LOCATION=global

 Run the

-/modelscommand to select the model you want.
+/modelscommand to select the model you want./models

 Groq